keks24/raspberry-pi-luks/README.md

 $ umount "/mnt/"
 ```

-Insert the `SD card` into the Raspberry Pi and boot into `Debian`.
+Insert the `SD card` into the Raspberry Pi and boot into `Raspberry Pi OS (Debian)`.
 This will create the user `pi`, the daemon `sshd` will be started and the `root partition` will be extended to its full capacity.

 It may be necessary to `scan the network` for `active devices` and `probe the port 22 (SSH)`, in order to find the Raspberry Pi:
 ```bash